jmcuneo/a3-persistence/README.md

 - CSS styling should primarily be provided by your chosen template/framework.
 Oftentimes a great deal of care has been put into designing CSS templates; don't override their stylesheets unless you are extremely confident in your graphic design capabilities.
 The idea is to use CSS templates that give you a professional looking design aesthetic without requiring you to be a graphic designer yourself.
+(DONE)

 JavaScript:
 - At minimum, a small amount of front-end JavaScript to get / fetch data from the server.
 See the [previous assignment](https://github.com/cs-4241-23/shortstack) for reference.
+(DONE)

 Node.js:
 - A server using Express and a persistent database (mongodb).
+(DONE)

 General:
 - Your site should achieve at least 90% on the `Performance`, `Best Practices`, `Accessibility`, and `SEO` tests